-There is a 460km long network of designated cycleways on the Romantic Road and cycling is one of the most popular ways of traveling it.
+There is a 460km (286 mile) long network of designated cycleways on the Romantic Road, and cycling is one of the most popular ways of traveling it.

-This is how we chose to travel the Romantic Road, except we did it backwards.
-We moved quickly through some of the towns but I never felt super rushed with only 4 days.
-Ideally, I think 5 days would be the perfect amount of time to see everything.
+While we did move quickly through some of the towns, we never felt super rushed with only 4 days.
+Ideally, 5 days would be the perfect amount of time to see everything.
 7 days if you really want to take your time and stop in some of the less popular towns.

 Pick up your rental car in Frankfurt and drive to Wurzburg.

 Wurzburg is one of the larger towns on the Romantic Road and as an eventful first stop, I would suggest spending half a day here if you want to properly experience what it has to offer.

 As you pull into town, you can’t miss Marienberg Fortress on the hill.
 This is one of the most popular things to do in Wurzburg, with some of the best views of the city.